Public performance reporting

 The main performance report for the Partnership is against our Local Outcomes Improvement Plan and Local Place Plan,

 South Ayrshire Council

-Our individual services are regularly held to account by Councillors during scrutiny at meetings such as those of the Service and Performance Panel.
-We prepare a condensed version of this information for the public, recent reports being shown below:
+Our individual services are regularly held to account by Councillors during scrutiny at meetings of

 In addition we prepare a number of reports on individual services, which provide more detail about specific aspects of the Council’s services.
 More information can also be found on the public performance reports page or throughout the website as part of individual service and topic pages.